Nitrate Pollution Awareness Week, July 26-August 1, 2026 Tip Sheet

 Across the country, hundreds of volunteers participate in the Nitrate Watch program by documenting the nitrate in local waterways and drinking water.
 Each Nitrate Watch kit includes 25 nitrate-N test strips and instructions for testing water and sharing results on the Clean Water Hub database, which allows the public and researchers to examine nitrate levels around the U.S. www.cleanwaterhub.org.

-Best practices to reduce nitrate washing off farm lands
+Best practices to reduce nitrate washing off farmland

-While nitrogen washing off agricultural lands account for most nitrate pollution in our drinking water supplies, there are strategies to cultivate resilience on agricultural landscapes to improve water quality.
-Regenerative practices can significantly reduce nitrate pollution and restore soil health without sacrificing the bottom line for producers.
+While nitrogen washing off agricultural land accounts for most nitrate pollution in our drinking water supplies, there are strategies to cultivate resilience on agricultural landscapes to improve water quality.
+In-field practices such as cover crops can improve soil health and keep nitrogen where it belongs—in the field.
+Other practices can be installed alongside farmland, such as stream buffers, bioreactors and saturated buffers, to naturally denitrify water before it reaches waterways.

 Simple steps at home to reduce nitrate pollution